Updates

 IFAW worked with partners in Ukraine during the 2014 Crimea crisis, and we stood by those same shelters when Russia invaded in February 2022.
 Through our strong partnerships, we provided preemptive aid to animal shelters in Ukraine as they prepared for the invasion.

 In addition, we rapidly expanded our emergency response efforts in Ukraine, Poland, Romania and Moldova.
-We supported zoos and sanctuaries with evacuating and transporting wildlife into safer areas.
+We supported wildlife rescue centers and sanctuaries with evacuating and transporting wildlife into safer areas.
 Our disaster response team deployed to Poland for two months to work at the busiest border crossing point with Ukraine, providing critical aid in the form of basic veterinary care, animal food and pet supplies.
-Until the end of June, we also had two IFAW-supported Ukrainian veterinarians assisting refugees and their pets entering Poland via the Przemyśl train station.
+Until the end of June 2022, we also had two IFAW-supported Ukrainian veterinarians assisting refugees and their pets entering Poland via the Przemyśl train station.

 We have received enormous generosity during the Ukraine crisis and we’re so grateful for all of that incredible support.
-IFAW raised over USD $12M.
-This generosity allowed us to grant funds for emergency aid right at the start, deploy teams to the ground, provide critical resources to those who needed it most and now, also start preparing for the recovery and rebuilding phase.
+IFAW raised over USD $13M.
+This generosity allowed us to grant funds for emergency aid, deploy teams to the ground, provide critical resources to those who need it most and hopefully soon, also start preparing for the recovery and rebuilding phase.
 We are still receiving requests for aid daily.

-Since February 2022, we are implementing a comprehensive, multi-year rescue and recovery plan in and around Ukraine.
+Since February 2022, we are implementing a comprehensive, rescue and recovery plan in Ukraine.
 Our Ukraine Rescue project is shaped along two main initiatives:

 Under the One Health principle, the health of human beings, animals and the environment are interlinked.
 By helping animals, we improve the mental health of their owners too as we reduce the stress and psychological impact of the chaos of a disaster and their concerns over their pets’ well-being.